 Costs for nursery vary hugely depending on location.
 This is mostly due to property costs, not staff costs—unfortunately even in expensive parts of London, nursery pay is among the lowest of any profession.

-Childminders can be amazing if you find a good one living in the right place.
+Childminders can be an amazing childcare option if you find a good one living in the right place.
 Their location is crucial, as childminders work from their own houses so they need to live nearby otherwise pickups and drop-offs are a nightmare.

 A great childminder is wise, experienced, knows the local area intimately, and can give your children all the advantages of hanging out with other kids – without the rigid hours and frequent sickness of nursery.
 Many will take in a sick child, within reason.
 You can often pay them overtime for later hours and babysitting, with no handover required.
 It’s a wonderful, flexible option.